 When trying to think of what a fund might be for your organization, ask yourself, “Do I need to know how much money I have set aside for _____ ?”
 This is the key question.

-Pro tip: Beware of having too many funds!
-If dollars are set aside in too many buckets, you may find that you have less flexibility in how to cover daily operations.
+Pro tip: Beware of having too many funds.
+If dollars are set aside in too many buckets, you may find less flexibility in how to cover daily operations.
 Start small and only do those absolutely necessary.

-For example, let’s say you get a grant that provides $5,000 to be spent on an animal shelter’s veterinary services.
+Let’s say you get a grant that provides $5,000 for an animal shelter’s veterinary services.
 This money is deposited into your organization’s checking account that had an existing balance of $3,000.

 - How will you report that this $5,000 in income is different than your standard donations?